Chandler Massey

-Chandler Abit Massey (born September 10, 1990) is an American actor and singer, best known for his portrayal of Will Horton on the daytime soap opera Days of Our Lives.
+Chandler Abit Massey (born September 10, 1990) is an American actor and singer, best known for his portrayal of Will Horton on the NBC daytime soap opera Days of Our Lives.

-Massey was awarded the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series three years in a row – in 2012, 2013, and 2014, and is the first actor ever to receive a Daytime Emmy Award for playing a gay character.
+Massey was awarded the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series three years in a row – in 2012, 2013, and 2014, and is the first actor ever to receive the Daytime Emmy Award for playing a gay character.
 In 2018 and 2020, Massey was nominated for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Personal life

-Massey was born and raised in Atlanta, Georgia.
+Massey was born and raised in Norcross, Georgia.
 He is the son of Lewis A. Massey, former Secretary of State of Georgia, and Amy Reichard Massey.
 He has two younger siblings: Cameryn and Christian.

 He graduated from Norcross High School in May 2009.
 While there, he was active in its drama club and took part in many of the school productions, including playing the lead roles in Little Shop of Horrors, One Flew Over the Cuckoo's Nest, Guys and Dolls and How to Succeed in Business Without Really Trying.

 Later that year, he moved to Los Angeles to attend the University of California at Los Angeles (UCLA) and to pursue an acting career.
 At UCLA, he played on the Ultimate Frisbee team, where he was given the nickname "Bamm Bamm."
 While working on Days of Our Lives, Massey roomed with his friend and Days co-star Casey Deidrick.

+In March 2023, Massey got engaged to long time girlfriend Stephanie Bennett.